KanameOrion/otsuminna/README.md

 See top right of OtsuMinna interface, there is 2 buttons and number indicator.
 You can play animation by pressing play icon button.
 To configure, click cog icon button.

+### Can I show it to livestream video?

+Yes yes yes you can.
+If you use OBS Studio, add **Window Capture** in sources panel, then select browser that OtsuMinna is running.
+You can crop by press **Alt* and drag the sources.
+Use **Chrome key** filter if you wan't to view text only.

 ## Configurations

 To access configuration, click cog icon button in top right OtsuMinna interface.